 As a lifelong education professional, I am devoted to providing information for people who want to explore furthering their education.
 Whether you are considering a new career to replace an old one, or a first career, this article may be of interest to you.
-It is the first of a series of Hubs I am creating to answer basic questions about different professional areas.
+It is the first of a collection of articles I am creating to answer basic questions about different professional areas.

 Q: Is a dentist a doctor?

 A: Yes, a dentist is a kind of doctor.
 The dentist, however, is a medical professional who specializes in diagnosing and treating diseases, problems, infections, and other issues related to oral care and oral hygiene.

 Q: What does a dentist do?

 A: A dentist helps patients care for their teeth and gums, and they provide care for anything related to teeth and gums that might affect the body.
 Gum disease (pyorrhea) and tooth decay are the two most common problem areas requiring dental treatment.
 However, the practice of dentistry involves everything from the checking of teeth for cavities, to filling cavities, extracting and replacing teeth, deep-cleaning to treat or prevent periodontal problems, and performing root canals—the removal of damaged tissue inside the tooth, in order to treat abscessed teeth.

 Dentists also provide patients with preventative advice/information to help them practice proper oral hygiene and care at home.
 For example, they provide instructions on diet, brushing, flossing, the use of fluorides, and other areas of dental hygiene and care.
 They usually recommend that everyone see a dentist at least twice a year for checkups, cleanings, and oral care evaluation.

 - Removing decay from teeth and filling cavities

 - Repairing or removing cracked or broken teeth

 - Placing sealant or whitening agents on teeth